Schedule and Room Assignments

 Day(s): Thu

 Can your little one settle for story time?
 Share, smile, and socialize during play?
 Follow fun, familiar directions?
 This one-morning, 2-hour program is a "taste" of preschool for homeschooled youngsters.
 Young children will learn and play in a small group with an experienced child developmental specialist/preschool educator for this dynamic program that offers regular interaction and socialization.
 Your little one will enjoy being with same-aged peers, building independence, and tackling new skills for a few hours each week.
 Little Learners Lab will introduce foundational concepts needed for future learning such as pre-reading skills (such as letter recognition); pre-writing skills (such as tracing or highlighting); and pre-math skills (such as colors, patterns).
 This play-based and language-based program will feature circle time, seasonal themes, songs, and stories.
 Games and free play time will allow young children to practice key childhood social skills such as sharing, taking turns, and entering play with others.
 Activities that incorporate multi-modalities and strengthen fine motor skills will be introduced.
 A mid-morning break consisting of a small snack (such as goldfish crackers, teddy grahams, animal crackers) and water will be furnished at each session.
 The teacher will also provide ideas for parents to work on at home with their child during the week.
-Little Learners Lab Preschool is offered in two weekly sessions: Tuesday and Thursday.
+Tuesday and Thursday.
 Registration is stand-alone for each day so parents can register for one or both sessions.
-As a learning lab, Compass may invite 1-3 high school students, ages 13+, to serve as classroom aides and learn about early childhood education/development.
 Readiness Students must be age 3-1/2 (42 months) by the start of the session (no exceptions).
 To be successful in this program, entering preschoolers must be able to do the following: (1) separate from parents with little discomfort; (2) be able to sit and listen to a story or stay on a task for 10 minutes; (3) be able to follow simple, age-appropriate directions from the teacher or another adult; (4) be able to voice needs or requests; and (5) be completely potty trained and able to use a public restroom (wiping, flushing, washing hands, etc.) with minimal oversight of a classroom aide.
-Other Notes: -There is a $40.00 material fee for class consumables due payable with check/cash to the teacher on the first day of class. -Parents must remain at Compass while their children are in preschool. -Registration for this program is by 14- or 16-week semester with priority registration for continuing students. -Parents who are shopping around or applying to alternate preschool programs should review the Compass withdrawal policy.
+Other Notes: -There is a $40.00 material fee for class consumables due payable to the teacher on the first day of class. -Parents must remain at Compass while their children are in preschool. -Registration for this program is by 14- or 16-week semester with priority registration for continuing students. -Parents who are shopping around or applying to alternate preschool programs should review the Compass withdrawal policy.

 10:00 am-11:55 am